-Queen's University Belfast states that Midwifery applicants, must have a grade B in GCSE Mathematics and a grade B in Science (Single Award Science is acceptable).
+Queen's University Belfast currently states that regarding Midwifery, preference will be given to applicants who have a grade B in GCSE Mathematics and a grade B in Science (Single Award Science is acceptable).

 Several Universities in the UK state that preference will be given to students who study AS/A2 Level Biology.
 This is especially true when considering the highly competitive degree course in Children's Nursing.